Kenford20/freeCodeCamp/guide/english/certifications/front-end-libraries/react/create-a-controlled-input/index.md

 ```
 <input onChange = {this.handleChange.bind(this)}/>
 ```
 But this just won't serve your purpose.
 Although you might feel that its working.
-So what's happening here is text updates from from the browser not the state.
+So what's happening here is text updates from the browser not the state.
 So to correct this we'll add a `value` attribute and set it to `this.state.input` to the input element which will make the input get controlled by state.

 ```
 <input value = {this.state.input} onChange = {this.handleChange.bind(this)}/>
 ```

-It can be a bit hard to digest but to make things further clear try removing the entire `onChange` thing so your code looks like this
+It can be a bit hard to digest but to make things further clear try removing the entire `onChange` attribute so your code looks like this
 ```
 <input value = {this.state.input}/>
 ```